 Founded by prophet Zoroāster in ancient Persia (present day Iran) about 3,500 years ago, Zoroāstrianism is one of the world’s oldest monotheistic religions.
 For about 1,000 years after its foundation, the religion remained one of the most influential faiths in the world, and it was also the official religion of Persia from 600 B.C. to 650 A.D.
-The adherents of Zoroastrianism are known as the Zoroastrians
+The adherents of Zoroastrianism are known as the Zoroastrians.

 The sacred book of the Zoroāstrians, the Avestā, contains holy scriptures, and consists of their sacred writings.
 There are two sections of the Avestāviz., the Avestā consisting of 17 hymns believed to be composed by Zoroāster; and the Younger Avestā that comprises commentaries, myths, and detailed descriptions of various ritual practices.
 Wedding is a religious ceremony in the Zoroāstrian faith, wherein a man and a woman, preferably of the same religion, are united.
 Wedlocks outside the faith are highly discouraged.

-.
+Today, the highest concentration of Zoroāstrian adherents is in India, where they are commonly known as Pārsis.
 India has some 70,000 Zoroāstrians, followed by 20,000 in Iran, 11,000 in the United States, and 10,000 in Afghanistan.

 There are numerous other religions that follow their own system of beliefs, rituals, and traditions.
 However, they are either concentrated in a particular geographic area, or have lesser adherents as compared to the major religions.
 Let’s take a quick glance at some of them.

 - This is an indigenous Japanese faith, at the heart of which lies devotion to invisible spirits called Kami, and the various shrines.